daintree2016/Tools-Docs/README.md

    o	Each new order will be added to the first row of the sheet, pushing previous orders down.
    ![My Image](images/lo4.png "My Image")

-   o	The tool will provide comprehensive details for each order, including:
+   o	The tool will provide comprehensive details for each order, including: <br>
-         o	Shipment Id
+         o	Shipment Id <br>
-         o	Order Date
+         o	Order Date <br>
          o	Order Id
          o	Ship by
          o	Deliver by